itsAndot/JustDateIt/README.md

 ## 📅 Tired of transferring files and losing their creation dates?

-We’ve all been there—moving files from one computer to another, from one drive to the next, and *poof*—the creation dates vanish into thin air!
+We’ve all been there—moving files from one unit to another, from one device to the next, and *poof*—the creation dates vanish into thin air!
 Your files look like they’ve been created yesterday, when we all know that’s not true.
 But don’t worry, I got you!

 **JustDateIt** is here to save the day by syncing your file creation dates with their modification dates!
 Now your files will stay in chronological order, and you won’t lose track of when they were really created.